 - 120. "With respect to a), in its 10th September 2021 response to the 9th August 2021 RFI, Flow submitted a model that contained all the cost components for the InSpan Service at Maya 1 CLS as well as the sources for the inputs.
 Flow notes that the costing for the InSpan has effectively been a moving target as the discussion for the costing of the Sub-duct has continued throughout this proceeding in that there are methodological similarities between the two costings." - 121.
-"Attached to this submission (Diagram of Maya_2022_02_22_Confidential) is a diagram that illustrates the physical components of the InSpan Maya CLS (Analogous arrangements were made for the InSpan at OTS) that Flow offered and were accepted by
+"Attached to this submission (Diagram of Maya_2022_02_22_Confidential) is a diagram that illustrates the physical components of the InSpan Maya CLS (Analogous arrangements were made for the InSpan at OTS) that Flow offered and were accepted by are covered in C3's capacity service.
+We note that in the diagram the circuit provided to C3 is indicated as 5Gbps; however, Flow made ready-for-service, at C3's request, a 10Gbps circuit."

 C3.
-The components that Flow is providing are indicated with "A" , "B"
+The components that Flow is providing are indicated with "A"

+, "B"

+"C"

-"C" .
-We have also included a charge for the survey and oversight of C3 entry and exit from the zero manhole."
+.
+We have also included a charge for the survey and oversight of CS

+entry and exit from the zero manhole."